chaseruskin/verb/README.md

 Vertex leverages _file I/O_ and _software programming languages_ to verify hardware designs in their native hardware description language.

-The verifying hardware with Vertex is separated into 3 steps:
+Verifying hardware with Vertex is separated into 3 steps:

 1. Model the hardware design in software to generate input vectors and expected output vectors